link-society/kubirds-website/content/about.md

 And to accomplish that goal, we include the end-user in the design phase of our projects.

-After studying how supervision was implemented by our clients, **Kubevisor** was born.
+After studying how supervision was implemented by our clients, **Kubirds** was born.

 ## Simplicity first